radhikasethi2011/awesome-business-ideas/PULL_REQUEST_TEMPLATE.md

  Idea template should look like:
  * Global Trend: A global trend currently
  * Action: An action or a verb
  * Idea: An idea that you can generate with these.
+ * Any suggestions/ solution to an Idea!
  ---
  #### Please create one PR per idea! ####
   For example, an idea could be :